Grocery workers say morale is at an all-time low: ‘They don’t even treat us like humans anymore’

 “At the beginning they valorized what was deemed a dead-end job, but four months later they don’t even treat us like humans anymore,” said Fox Wingate, 24, who works at a Safeway in Maryland.

 Workers’ renewed sense of expendability comes after four straight months of double-digit unemployment.
-With more than 32 million Americans collecting unemployment benefits, labor experts and economists say there is an ever-growing pool of desperate people willing to face hazardous conditions and low pay to put food on the table.
-The nation’s 2.7 million grocery workers make, on average, $13.20 an hour, or about $27,000 a year, Commerce Department data show.
+With as many as 30 million Americans collecting unemployment benefits, labor experts and economists say there is an ever-growing pool of desperate people willing to face hazardous conditions and low pay to put food on the table.
+The nation’s 2.7 million grocery workers make, on average, $13.20 an hour, or about $27,000 a year, Commerce Department data shows.

 “These are jobs that already don’t pay enough for people to support themselves and their families,” said Janice Fine, a professor of labor studies at Rutgers University.
 “Now with a recession and unemployment being so high, it means that employers have even more of an upper hand — especially in an industry where a disproportionate number of workers are women and people of color.”

-At least 130 U.S. grocery workers have died, and more than 8,200 have tested positive for covid-19 since late March, according to data from workers’ groups and media reports.
+At least 130 U.S. grocery workers have died, and more than 8,200 have tested positive for the novel coronavirus since late March, according to data from workers’ groups and media reports.
 Grocery stores are generally not required to inform shoppers about coronavirus cases or report them to local health departments, which can make it difficult to get an accurate count.

 Manners, who has been at Meijer since 2010, says she has never felt so demoralized.
 At least a dozen colleagues in her department have quit in the past month alone, she says, while those who have stayed are struggling with the workload and the crush of impatient shoppers.

-“Some customers were appreciative in the beginning but now they’re just rude,” she said.
+“Some customers were appreciative in the beginning, but now they’re just rude,” she said.

 A handful of co-workers have tested positive for covid-19, Manners said, but anyone who decides to self-quarantine is typically directed to take unpaid leave.
 And workers who try to call in sick often are being coaxed to come in, she said.

-“Managers are making decisions on their own, saying ‘You have a cough but you’ll be okay,' ” said Manners, who is a union steward at her store.
+“Managers are making decisions on their own, saying, ‘You have a cough but you’ll be okay,' ” said Manners, who is a union steward at her store.
 “You don’t want to say ‘no’ because you’ll lose your job.”

 Frank Guglielmi, a spokesman for Meijer, said employees undergo temperature checks and other health screenings before each shift.
-Anyone who tests positive for covid-19 or is considered high-risk can apply for as much as four weeks of paid leave, he said.
+Anyone who tests positive for the coronavirus or is considered high-risk can apply for as much as four weeks of paid leave, he said.

 “For the record, we are seeing reduced turnover among our store team members,” he said.
-The turnover rate for U.S. retail workers has generally risen during the pandemic, Commerce Department data show.
+The turnover rate for U.S. retail workers has generally risen during the pandemic, Commerce Department data shows.

 Adding to the stress, many workers say, are new responsibilities, including disinfecting store fixtures and enforcing social distancing and mask requirements.